About us

 Advisor | Passive Solar and Vernacular Architecture

 Nistha Nakarmi is an architect, researcher, and PhD scholar at the Institute of Engineering, Tribhuvan University.
-She holds a master’s degree in Energy for Sustainable Social Development, through which she developed expertise in sustainability, energy-efficient design, and the integration of passive and renewable strategies for socially inclusive development.
+She holds a master’s degree in Energy for Sustainable Social Development, with expertise in sustainability, energy-efficient design, and the integration of passive and renewable systems for inclusive development.

 Tirina Manandhar, Architect